MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 > * Calculate correlation coefficients
 > * Cluster geospacial data

-To follow along, use the buttons above each example query to run them automatically.
-The examples in this tutorial use the `StormEvents` table, which is located in the [Sample database](https://help.kusto.windows.net/Samples) of the publicly available and free **help** cluster.
-If you want to experiment with your own data, [add your own cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.
+To follow along, use the buttons above each example query to run them.
+The examples use the `StormEvents` table, which is in the [Sample database](https://help.kusto.windows.net/Samples) of the publicly available and free **help** cluster.
+To experiment with your own data, [add your cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.

 ## Prerequisites